The 9/11 Attack — Ten Years Ago

 It was a modern “date which will live in infamy” as Franklin Roosevelt said in regard to the attack on Pearl Harbor 60 years earlier.
 The two most significant similarities between Pearl and 9/11 are that we were wholly unprepared for both, and a like number of Americans were murdered.

-After eight years of national security malfeasance under Bill Clinton’s administration, and eight months of the newly installed George W. Bush administration’s efforts to reorder national security priorities, only a handful of Americans were convinced that a deadly enemy had coalesced in our midst.
+After eight years of national security malfeasance under Bill Clinton’s administration, and eight months of the newly installed George W. Bush administration’s efforts to reorder national security priorities, nobody was aware that a deadly enemy had coalesced in our midst two years earlier.
 Indeed, a well-organized terrorist cell had settled into American suburbs in the last years of Clinton’s watch.

 However, before noon on 9/11, it was tragically clear to all Americans that our vital national interests – both the security of our homeland and the stability of our allies abroad – were under assault.
 An enemy had declared war on the United States, and it was an asymmetric enemy better organized and more lethal than ever before.